 SCHOLARSHIP APPLICATION | AGENT/EDITOR/WORKSHOP CRITIQUE GUIDELINES

 The third edition of The Double Dealer is live online now.
-It was published November 30, 2013.
-And, like the second edition, published on October 15, it is a whopper of an edition, more than 400 pages of literary content, including the work of 2012 and 2013 winners of the William Faulkner - William Wisdom Creative Writing Competition and work by such critically acclaimed authors as Ron Rash, Rodger Kamenetz, Horacio Castellanos Moya, Patrick Samway, S. J., John Biguenet, Reza Aslan, Leslie Lehr, George Bishop, Beth Ann Fennelly, Tom Franklin, and many others.
+It was published November 1, 2013.
+And, like the second edition, published on October 15, 2012 it is a whopper of an edition, more than 400 pages of literary content, including the work of 2012 and 2013 winners of the William Faulkner - William Wisdom Creative Writing Competition and work by such critically acclaimed authors as Ron Rash, Rodger Kamenetz, Horacio Castellanos Moya, Patrick Samway, S. J., John Biguenet, Reza Aslan, Leslie Lehr, George Bishop, Beth Ann Fennelly, Tom Franklin, and many others.
 It's free and it has digital features such as page turning, zoom, and search.
 So, we invite you to read and enjoy it.
 By the time you finish reading this edition, we hope to have our fourth edition live on-line.
-Target date for the 2014 edition is William Faulkner's birthday, September 25th.

 The Double Dealer, 2012 is 330 pages of material from winners of the William Faulkner - William Wisdom Creative Writing Competition for the years 2007, 2008, 2009, and 2011, along with other proceedings of the Society, including our BIG READ projects for 2008, 2009, and 2012, winners of the Society's ALIHOT (A Legend In His/Her Own Time) Awards, and other material of interest to readers and writers, including social commentary, essays, interviews, poetry, and recommended reading.